Antique Automobile Club of America

 The formation of The Club began as an independent organization in Archer, Florida (near Gainesville) in 1950.
 The club at that time was called “The Florida Antique Car Owners Association” with John Russell as Director.
 On February 15, 1951 Mr. Harry Banks was appointed Director of FACOA.

 In January, 1953, a petition was sent to the Antique Automobile Club of America requesting classification and acceptance as a region of this national club.
 The original Florida Region AACA received it’s charter from National AACA on April 25th 1953.
 The Certificate Of Charter was sent to Mr. John Russell to hang in his office in Orlando.
 There were no special conditions required, only that the Club adhere to the general rules of the AACA and the Region was limited to the State Of Florida.
 The state headquarters was located at 328 State Street, Orlando with Mr. Russell as Director.
 There were sixty (60) members in Florida.
-Sixteen (16) of these antique automobiles were in the Orlando area of which Mr. Russell owned twelve (12).
+Sixteen (16) antique automobiles were in the Orlando area of which Mr. Russell owned twelve (12).

 The Club issued a quarterly bulletin and held several meets during the winter season.
 About 50% of the members lived in the North and spent the Winter months in Florida.
 The members were scattered over a wide territory, making it difficult operating an antique car club in Florida.
 Members could not get together for meetings very often.
 Meets were usually held in Wauchula.
 In the beginning, meets were held on Sundays; but in April, 1956 they were held on weekdays to permit driving on days when highways were the least crowded.
 However, the State of Florida was planning a super highway (turnpike) to run from North to South resulting in shorter driving times.